Pinterest Hidden Image

 🧾 Ingredients needed

-As promised, this homemade vegan white chocolate comes together with just 5-6 main ingredients and a couple of optional add-ins.
-Here’s everything you’ll need:
+As promised, this homemade white chocolate recipe comes together with just a handful of ingredients and some optional add-ins.
+Here’s everything you need:

 ingredients to make dairy free white chocolate bars measured out in bowls on a white surface.Pin